saulpw/visidata/www/docs/loading.md

 vd birdsdiet.tsv surveys.csv sunshinelist.html
 ~~~

-Upon launching, the last dataset to load (in this case, sunshinelist.html) will be displayed on top.
+Upon launching, the final dataset to load (in this case, sunshinelist.html) will be displayed on top.

-To load another file, press `o` and enter a filepath.
+To load files from within a VisiData session, press `o` and enter a filepath.

 ---